 How to Become a Teacher in San Antonio

-In 2015, there were almost 29,000 teachers in the San Antonio area and the Texas Workforce Commission projects 31% growth in kindergarten, elementary, middle, and secondary school openings in the area through 2024.1,2 The largest employer of teachers in the area is the San Antonio Independent School District, which accepts applications for teaching positions throughout the year.
-Candidates for teaching jobs within the district must hold current Texas teacher certification.
+Candidates for teaching jobs within San Antonio’s public schools must hold current Texas teacher certification.
 To earn certification prospective teachers must complete a bachelor’s degree and an approved teacher preparation program as well as pass the Texas Examinations of Educator Standards (TExES).
-Eligible candidates can apply for teaching jobs with the San Antonio Unified School District online.
+Eligible candidates can apply for teaching jobs with the district of interest online.
 Jobs in charter and private schools are also available throughout the city and may have different requirements; see the Private and Charter Schools in San Antonio section further below.
+Continue reading to learn more about teaching careers in San Antonio.

 San Antonio School District Steps for Becoming a Teacher

-To be considered for a teaching position with the San Antonio Independent School District, you must have a teaching certificate.
-You can apply for certification through Texas State Board for Educator Certification.
+To be considered for a teaching position with the Northside Independent School District, you must have a teaching certificate.
+You can apply for certification through Texas Education Agency (TEA).
 You can complete the requirements through the traditional route of completing a bachelor’s degree with a teacher preparation component or the alternative route of completing a post-graduate teacher preparation program if you already have a bachelor’s degree.
 See the certification section for more details.
-Teaching candidates who have certification must complete the multi-step application process outlined below to work for the San Antonio ISD:
+Teaching candidates who have certification must complete the multi-step application process outlined below to work for the Northside ISD:

 Step 1: Complete your application.

-Fill out an online application for the desired position that matches your skills and teachable certification.
+Fill out an online application for a position in your area of certification.
 You will be required to upload the necessary documentation, including a resume, official transcripts, and a copy of your teaching certificate.
 Candidates with previous teaching experience are required to provide copies of three recent performance reviews.

 Step 2: Attend an interview with a school leader or panel.